bryanz787/MyPokeLibrary/README.md

 Trading Card Game* official deck rules.
 - As a user, I want to be able to save my collection to a file before I exit
 - As a user, I want to be able to load my collection from a file if I so choose

+### Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by pressing either the "Add Pokemon", "Add Trainer", or "Add Energy" buttons on the left side of the GUI.
+- You can generate the second required action related to adding Xs to a Y by pressing the "Remove A Deck" button
+- You can locate my visual component by pressing the "Submit" or "Remove" button on the right hand side of the screen given that there's proper inputs for the other fields on the GUI
+- You can save the state of my application by clicking the "Save Progress" button
+- You can reload the state of my application by clicking the "Load Progress" button